A Complete Guide to Trading Charts for Modern Trading Platforms

 “If close > open, highlight strength

-If close < open, highlight weakness”
+If close < open, highlight weakness.”

 When you implement this in your platform, you are not adding new data, you are enhancing interpretation.
 Users quickly scan colors and shapes instead of reading numbers.
 This is where design directly influences trading behavior.